Treatment of Neck & Cervical Spine Pain Using LLLT/PBMT

 Neck Pain & Cervical Spine Pain – Treatment Overview

-Low Level Laser Therapy (LLLT) (also known as Photobiomodulation) is a gentle, evidence-based treatment that reduces inflammation, calms irritated nerves, and supports natural tissue healing.
-It is particularly suited to neck and cervical spine conditions where pressure, stretching, or movement often worsen symptoms.
+Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a gentle, non-invasive treatment approach that may help modulate inflammation, calm irritated nerves and support tissue recovery.
+It may be suited to selected neck and cervical spine conditions where pressure, stretching, or movement often worsens symptoms.

 Why We Use LLLT